avarugh1/leetcode342/README.md

 There must only be 1 bit set.
 That bit that is set must be in an odd position.

-### Solution 3: Mathimatical Solution
+### Solution 3: Mathematical Solution
-Mathimatical solution checks logbase4(x) and verifies that 4^(result) is equal to the original number
+Mathematical solution checks logbase4(x) and verifies that 4^(result) is equal to the original number